MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

 ---
-title: Learn how to install the Microsoft Quantum Development Kit (QDK)
+title: Install the Microsoft Quantum Development Kit (QDK)
 description: How to install the Microsoft Quantum Development Kit for different environments.
 author: natke
 ms.author: nakersha